JJDoneAway/bootcamp/02_with_maven/README.md

 Further more you can use the code coverage tool from eclipse to give you hints about untested code.

+# the pain you should feel
+* it doesn't help you to structure your code loosely coupled
+* You are not able to split the work between different developers
+* You are not able to implement different UI's

 # just a hint
 [https://dzone.com/articles/using-github-as-maven-repository]